Command & Conquer Remastered Collection debuts on Steam and Origin on June 5

-20 years ago, I remember interviewing Joe Kucan, an emerging star of video game acting, for his role as the villainous Kane of Command & Conquer.
+Twenty years ago, I remember interviewing Joe Kucan, an emerging star of video game acting, for his role as the villainous Kane of Command & Conquer.
 His bald head and mean face epitomized why the player had to save the world from this evil.

 And now he’s coming back.
 Kane and all of his vivid video game cinematics will be available in Command & Conquer: Remastered Collection, which publisher Electronic Arts says will be available June 5 worldwide on the PC via Origin and Steam.
+The collection itself is $20 while the special physical edition is $60, and a 25th Anniversary edition is $150.

 The collection for the real-time strategy series includes Comprised of Command & Conquer: Tiberian Dawn, Command & Conquer: Red Alert and their three expansion packs — Covert Ops, Counterstrike and The Aftermath.
 The project comes from EA and some of the original Westwood Studios team members at Petroglyph.